 Auto title loans are offered by auto title lenders who offer financing options to lenders.
 Auto title loans are short term loans offered as advance cash after the borrower pledges his car as collateral against the loan.
 The cash given is only of a fraction amount compared to the actual value of the car.
-The amount you wish to borrow varies person to person.
-Generally the amount borrowed is 50% of the car value.
+The amount you wish to borrow varies from person to person.
+Generally, the amount borrowed is 50% of the car value.

 Auto title lenders

 Cash always attracts borrowers.
 A transaction as simple as an auto loan can be very tempting since it involves hot cash.
 Auto title loans are very common in the US, but one can never be too careful.
 The transaction can also result in fraud and loss of your car.
 Lenders will tempt you by saying that loaning money is not an issue and that they own the bank and you can repay whenever you can.
 In reality, things are different.
-As soon as your paid-for-car is a possession of the lender you need to reclaim possession in future and until that is done, you can enter in a lot of financial trouble.
+As soon as your paid-for-car is a possession of the lender you need to reclaim possession in the future and until that is done, you can enter in a lot of financial trouble.
 Make sure before entering in such a transaction you vet the lender and make sure you can repay the loan on time.

 Interest rates by auto title lenders